 In addition to the amazing taste (superfoods like cacao, coconut milk, and a little bit of coconut sugar make anything you add it to taste like a gloriously less saccharine chocolate milkshake), I most notably experienced improvements with my digestion, energy levels, and bloat.
 Considering that some of the ingredients (celery seed in particular) are natural diuretics, it's no surprise that this powder kept me, um VERY regular.
 In fact, I would test your first few days trying the product over the weekend or where you can comfortably and easily reach a bathroom fast if necessary—you're going to be getting TMI here, so bear with me.

 My first day, I underestimated the powder's potency and claims and made the colossal mistake of tipping a packet into a late afternoon smoothie BEFORE a night out with my friends.
 Yeah, I would not recommend.
 As if alcohol consumption doesn't speed things along enough on its own the next morning, this powder really kicked things into overdrive, and it wasn't a pleasant experience.
 (Lesson learned.)
-After that, I tread more carefully and dumped a packet of powder into my daily morning smoothie and it kept me the most regular, and, in turn, very flat, than I'd been in a long time.
+After that, I tread more carefully and dumped a packet of powder into my daily morning smoothie, and it kept me the most regular, and in turn the flattest, I'd been in a long time.

 In addition to feeling less bloated and constipated (just being 100% honest here), I also noticed a definite shift in my overall energy and brain fog—exactly as the brand predicts on the packaging.
 I'm a one to two cups of coffee per morning type of gal, and by the time I get to the office around 8:30 each morning, my body is practically screaming for its first dose of caffeine, and I usually top up again around 10 or 11.
 However, by adding to the powder to the smoothie I drink during the commute, I noticed a definite perky calmness that was very unfamiliar (usually I'm anxious and feel like I've been hit by a bus despite the fact I just woke up and haven't even gotten to work yet), and coffee, strangely, wasn't the first thing on my mind after setting foot in the office.
 Eventually, I would get my daily morning fix, but it was a less desperate craving, and I never felt the need to go back for seconds.
 Nothing else changed regarding sleep, diet, or exercise, so my only choice is to attribute to Sakara's new powder.

-Before bed every night I drop three droppers-full of this chlorophyll concentrate into my water bottle and chug.
-Chlorophyll is an amazing detoxifier, and I'm convinced it's helped clear my skin and also feel less bloated when I wake up the next morning.
+Before bed every night, I drop three droppers-full of this chlorophyll concentrate into my water bottle and chug.
+Chlorophyll is an amazing detoxifier, and I'm convinced it's helped clear my skin and also makes me feel less bloated when I wake up in the morning.
 It's an essential part of my nighttime routine!